 The Individual and Organisational Approaches

-- Monitor the use of existing rules
+1. Monitor the use of existing rules

-- Evaluate the rules for their effectiveness
+2. Evaluate the rules for their effectiveness

-- Enforce the use of good rules
+3. Enforce the use of good rules

-- Execute rules and deal with exceptions
+4. Execute rules and deal with exceptions

-- Redesign or scrap ineffective rules
+5. Redesign or scrap ineffective rules

-- Define the rule for new processes or existing process
+6. Define the rule for new processes or existing process

-- Decide which controls need rules to be developed
+8. Decide which controls need rules to be developed

-- Define use of the needed rules
+9. Define the use of the needed rules

-- Develop and write appropriate rules
+10. Develop and write appropriate rules

-- Communicate and train in rule use and adaptation
+12. Communicate and train in rule use and adaptation

 Top Ten OSH Safety Rules and Procedures Violations

 Many preventable injuries and deaths occur on the job each year involving an estimated 2.8 billion workers.
-This is why The National Safety Council and the Occupational Safety and Health Administration (OSHA) release a ‘Top 10 Most Frequently Cited Workplace Safety Violation List’ each fiscal year, most of the times, ranking Fall Protection at the top!
+This is why The National Safety Council and the Occupational Safety and Health Administration (OSHA) release a ‘Top 10 Most Frequently Cited Workplace Safety Violation List’ each fiscal year, most of the time, ranking Fall Protection at the top!

-- Fall protection- These rules include specific safety guidelines for different situations, fall protection equipment, and proper training for employees.
+1. Fall protection- These rules include specific safety guidelines for different situations, fall protection equipment, and proper training for employees.

-- Hazard communication- Working with hazardous chemicals requires employer communication and training about these dangerous chemicals with workers so they stay safe.
+2. Hazard communication- Working with hazardous chemicals requires employer communication and training about these dangerous chemicals with workers so they stay safe.

-- Scaffolding- These rules include safety measures in the design of scaffolding and access to the scaffold for anyone working on or near scaffolding 10 feet or higher from the ground.
+3. Scaffolding- These rules include safety measures in the design of scaffolding and access to the scaffold for anyone working on or near scaffolding 10 feet or higher from the ground.

-- Respiratory protection- Workplaces with air quality issues must abide by these worksite-specific procedures, proper respirator protection, and employee training in respirator use.
+4. Respiratory protection- Workplaces with air quality issues must abide by these worksite-specific procedures, proper respirator protection, and employee training in respirator use.

-- Powered industrial trucks- These rules are for employees operating industrial trucks and other machinery including the design, operation, and maintenance and employee training for the safe use of them.
+5. Powered industrial trucks- These rules are for employees operating industrial trucks and other machinery including the design, operation, and maintenance and employee training for the safe use of them.

-- Ladders- These are basic safety requirements that include selecting the correct ladder length and duty rating for the job it is to be used for.
+7. Ladders- These are basic safety requirements that include selecting the correct ladder length and duty rating for the job it is to be used for.

-- Electrical wiring- The safe use of electrical wiring includes the grounding of wiring, electrical equipment, and insulation and the use of proper tools and safety equipment.
+8. Electrical wiring- The safe use of electrical wiring includes the grounding of wiring, electrical equipment, and insulation and the use of proper tools and safety equipment.

-- Machine guarding- These rules are for the installation of guarding around machinery and guarding requirements to protect employees from rotating parts, flying chips, sparks, and other dangers.
+9. Machine guarding- These rules are for the installation of guarding around machinery and guarding requirements to protect employees from rotating parts, flying chips, sparks, and other dangers.

 If employers would implement OSHA’s safety measures in these 10 areas, many workplace accidents and employee injuries could be eliminated.